Chris-Graffagnino/sample-s3-csv/README.md

 _Usage: sample.py [OPTIONS]_

 	Options:
-      --bucket TEXT             bucket name
+	  --bucket TEXT             Amazon S3 Bucket
-      --key TEXT                key name
+	  --key TEXT                Amazon S3 Key (e.g., file you want to inspect) --headers / --no-headers  Include the first row from the file?
-      --headers / --no-headers  Include headers in output.
-Defaults to include.
+	  -d, --delimiter TEXT      Field delimiter
-      -d, --delimiter TEXT      File delimiter.
-Defaults to ',' -l, --lines INTEGER       How many sample lines do you want?
-Defaults to 1000.
+	  -l, --lines INTEGER       How many sample lines do you want (at minimum)?
 	  --help                    Show this message and exit.

 Allows you to indicate the number of lines you hope to recieve.
 It will grab 1000 lines by default.